-One of the main reasons people use VPN is to access government-blocked websites like YouTube, Twitter and Facebook, and government-approved VPNs would be useless for this purpose.
+One of the main reasons people use VPNs is to access government-blocked websites like YouTube, Twitter, and Facebook, and government-approved VPNs would be useless for this purpose.

 Those who choose to go ahead with using non-sanctioned VPNs, if caught, may be imprisoned for terms between 91 days to one year.
 However, such arrests are rare as the government is reportedly not so concerned with actually enforcing the law.